 The currency in France, as in Italy and Spain, is the Euro and is easy to get used to.
 It is a good idea to keep an eye on the exchange rates: at XE.com you can check the current rates or download their app to have an up-to-date calculator on your mobile device.
 It is recommended that you exchange your currency at your usual bank back home or at the airport you arrive at, as cash currency exchange is harder (but not impossible) to do once you are riding through smaller towns.
 Another option, instead of cash currency exchange, is to withdraw foreign currency from an ATM.

 Note: if you are taking one of our tours in Switzerland, the currency there is Swiss Francs.
+Some establishments in Switzerland's more metropolitan regions, especially Geneva, may accept euros, but it's recommended to change your currency ahead of time for efficiency and reliability.

 The best exchange rate is the one you get when shopping with a credit card.
 Visa is the most widely accepted, followed by MasterCard.
 Credit cards are widely accepted in Europe, but you'll sometimes encounter merchants that only accept cash, especially at food markets o small handcraft shops.
 You'll also make purchases that can be easier to pay for with a credit card, such restaurant bills or hotel accommodations.
 In general, it's a good idea to carry both cash and credit cards, and ask in advance if they accept your card.